i502Club/OS_Square/readme.md

 Note: The installation of DotNetNuke.DependencyInjection & it's 2 supporting
-libraries in preparation for .net core support.
+libraries is in preparation for .net core support.
 There is no usage of the StartUp class at this time.

 ## History